 Four-unit properties: $981,700

 *For one-unit properties in Alaska, Hawaii, Guam, and the U.S. Virgin Islands, the conforming loan limit is $765,600, which is 50% higher than the baseline.

 High-Cost Loan Limits for Conforming Loans

 - In certain expensive cities throughout the country

-- It’s possible to get a high-cost conforming loan
+- It’s possible to take advantage of high-cost loan limits

 - These loan amounts exceed the conforming loan limit